fermyon/developer/content/spin/dynamic-configuration.md

 ### SQLite Storage Runtime Configuration

 Spin provides built-in SQLite storage.
-By default, this is backed by a database that Spin creates for you.
+By default, this is backed by a database that Spin creates for you underneath your application directory (in the `.spin` subdirectory).
 However, you can use the Spin runtime configuration file (`runtime-config.toml`) to add and customize SQLite databases.

 The following example `runtime-config.toml` tells Spin to map the `default` database to an SQLite database elsewhere in the file system: